pagkly/Zed/Investopedia/Investing/Acquisition.md

 ## Why Make an Acquisition?

 Companies acquire other companies for various reasons.
-They may seek economies of scale, diversification, greater market share, increased synergy, cost reductions, or new niche offerings.
+They may seek [[Economies of Scale]], diversification, greater market share, increased synergy, cost reductions, or new niche offerings.
 Other reasons for acquisitions include those listed below.

 ### As a Way to Enter a Foreign Market